-The P.I.E.C.E.S. after school program at BCSD is a free program to all students Kindergarten through 8th grade.
+The P.I.E.C.E.S. after school program at BCSD is a free program to all students Kindergarten through 6th grade.
 P.I.E.C.E.S. provides our students time for homework, snack, physical activity, and an hour of hands on enrichment in the subjects of reading, math, social studies, science, STEM, art, music, and character development.
 P.I.E.C.E.S. engages the families of BCSD as well as community partnerships to offer a broad array of activities and opportunities for our students to engage in during the important afterschool hours.
 The P.I.E.C.E.S. program is partially funded through a Iowa Department of Education 21st Century Community Learning Center grant.

-Enroll your student online at bcsds.org or contact Cassie Gerst at the Administration Building at (319) 753-6791 ext 1413.
+Enroll your student online at bcsds.org or contact Angela Garcia at Grimes Elementary at (319) 753-0420 ext.
+2620.